xfli376/Lecture/QM-1.md

 <img src="images/mqm.jpg " width=600, height=400>

-It is a theory about matter.  {.fragment .grow}
+It is a theory about matter.  {.fragment .highlight-green}

 --